 Another plus point of transcripts is they enhance the value of content by making it searchable for certain words and phrases.
 Search engines like Google, Bing and even a company’s internal search engine can fully index transcripts, and thus make previously inaccessible audio content accessible.
 For instance, a civil engineering student might want to search faculty lectures for the keywords “green building” or “glass house,” which is possible if the lectures have been transcribed.

-Building speech to text functionality into apps could allow individual consumers to generate transcripts of live audio streams for their own consumption—such as helping attendees of multilingual conferences or participants of multilingual conference calls understand what’s going on.
+Building speech to text functionality into apps could allow individual consumers to generate transcripts of live audio streams for their own consumption such as helping attendees of multilingual conferences or participants of multilingual conference calls understand what’s going on.

-GoVivace’s Speech to Text offers large vocabulary speech recognition technology that is especially well suited to generating accurate subtitling or audio transcripts and thus speeding up what was once a labour-intensive job.
-Accurately converting speech into text requires a speech engine that has a large and preferably, evolving vocabulary, so that it can understand practically any word that is fed to it.
-The GoVivace speech engine fits the bill.
+GoVivace’s Speech to Text offers large vocabulary speech recognition technology that is especially well suited to generating accurate subtitling or audio transcripts and thus speeding up what was once a labor-intensive job.
+Accurately converting speech into the text requires a speech engine that has a large and preferably, evolving vocabulary, so that it can understand practically any word that is fed to it.
+The GoVivace speech recognition engine fits the bill.